MobiusSync/mobiussync.github.io/faq.markdown

     content: Syncthing core contains an optional and anonymous Usage Report.
 This is currently disabled in **Möbius Sync**, although we may add it in future releases.
   - title: Future plans
     content: >
-      - Usage report (opt-in)

-      - Network data/Wifi network usage control

-      - Improving background syncing

-      - Better integration with Files

-      - Selective sync

-      - Photo/video library (Send Only)

-      - Photo/video library (Send and Receive)

-      Feedback on what is important to you is most welcome - preferably by comments at <https://github.com/MobiusSync/MobiusSync/issues>.
+      Feedback on what is important to you is most welcome - preferably by comments at <https://github.com/MobiusSync/MobiusSync/labels/enhancement>
   - title: Syncthing features
     content: >
       We have tried to retain and expose via the Settings GUI all of the Syncthing features, except for those we know will not work.
 This is because we know Syncthing has some very advanced users.